Optimize load times of non-cached content with Railgun.

 Each request received by the server at 22.214.171.124 on port 2408 will then be processed by the rg-listener, have its host header checked and gets forwarded (by default) to the IP address of your origin server for the hostname according to your Cloudflare DNS configuration.
 The IP address gets sent with the request from rg-sender as an HTTP header - “CF-ORIGIN-IP”.
 The rg-listener strips out this header when forwarding requests to your origin over HTTP/S.

-The reason for this setup is that Railgun, by design, keeps a persistent and encrypted connection open on port 2408.
+The reason we recommend this setup is because Railgun, by design, keeps a persistent and encrypted connection open on port 2408.
 Placing the Railgun in front of other network equipment:

 - Allows a NAT device to handle web requests in the same way as it would without Railgun being used for the domain.

-It is also possible to put Railgun after the load balancer and have Railgun accelerate dynamic content, this setup provides additional fault tolerance for the Railgun service.
+It is also possible to put multiple rg-listeners behind the load balancer and have Railgun accelerate dynamic content, this setup provides additional fault tolerance for the Railgun service.

-However, we advise experienced systems administrators and engineers to use this setup when the benefits of maintaining content compression when running in a degraded state (due to server or rg-listener failure) is important.
+We advise experienced systems administrators and engineers to use this setup when the benefits of maintaining content compression when running in a degraded state (due to server or rg-listener failure) is important.
 Please consider the following, running Railgun behind a Load Balancer/Firewall/NAT could:

-- Prevent a Load Balancer from distributing requests correctly as all requests would be routed from the Load Balancer to the Railgun before reaching the web servers.
-[It is important to note that while Railgun can do some load-balancing, it will do so in a round-robin fashion.]
+- Prevent a Load Balancer from distributing requests correctly as all requests will be routed from the Load Balancer to the Railgun listeners in layer 4 (TCP) mode.
+The traffic can not be decrypted until it reaches the servers.

-- Prevent the firewall from analyzing incoming traffic as all inbound traffic from the Railgun is encrypted with Railgun's certificate.
+- Prevent the firewall from analyzing incoming traffic as all inbound traffic from Cloudflare is encrypted with the Railgun's certificate.

-If you need additional help in setting up Railgun with a Load Balancer/Firewall/NAT, please contact our Support by opening up a ticket.
+If you need additional help in setting up Railgun with a Load Balancer/Firewall/NAT scheme, please contact support by opening up a ticket.